 Ideal LASIK/PRK Candidates

-Visian ICL is an innovative vision correction surgery that offers many benefits and may be an option for patients who are not candidates for LASIK due to thin corneas, dry eyes, or high levels of nearsightedness.
-Approved in the United States in 1995, Visian ICL® surgery has been a revolutionary treatment option for patients who have historically had to wear “coke-bottle” glasses.
-Instead of using a laser to correct your vision like LASIK, ICLs are actually a micro-thin, implantable collamer lens that is surgically places inside the eye in front of the eyes natural lens.
+EVO ICL is an innovative vision correction surgery that offers many benefits and may be an option for patients who are not candidates for LASIK due to thin corneas, dry eyes, or high levels of nearsightedness.
+EVO ICL surgery is a revolutionary treatment option for patients who have historically had to wear “coke-bottle” glasses.
+Instead of using a laser to correct your vision like LASIK, ICLs are actually a micro-thin, Implantable Collamer Lens that is surgically placed inside the eye in front of the eye’s natural lens.
 Once implanted, you will not feel the lens or even know it is there!
-ICL implants are completely removable by a surgeon if needed.
+EVO ICL implants are completely removable by a surgeon if needed.
 Patients have been thrilled with the results of ICL surgery and the vision freedom they’ve been able to experience!

 Patients that have issues with both distance and near vision may greatly benefit from exploring monovision correction.
 Monovision is a type of correction where one eye is corrected for distance (typically your dominate eye), and the other eye is corrected for near vision.
 Monovision works with a process called neuroadaptation, where your brain is able to comfortably process the distance and near images, to work together to see at all fields of vision.
 Not every brain and person will accommodate to monovision, so our doctors may want to have you trial monovision with contacts or glasses before you consider monovision surgery.
 Monovision correction can be performed with LASIK/PRK Surgery, refractive lens exchange (RLE) surgery, and custom cataract surgery.
 If you are tired of wearing bifocals, progressive lenses, or switching between various pairs of glasses, than monovision may be a great option to consider!